bluedata-katacoda/katacoda-scenarios/Spark_upgrade_scenarios/step5.md

 Now, we will make changes in .wb file first.<br>
-In wb file, we need to change the versions of the images we are downloading.
 <br><br>
 We already have a reference .wb file.
 We just need to replace the current .wb file with the reference one.
 For doing so, execute the following commands.<br>
 `cd ~/Source/Spark`{{execute}}